Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ![roles tab](assets/3UIStory_12.png)

-### Users ###
+#### Users ####

 The **Users** sub-tab of the **Users & Roles** tab shows a list of users in the account, default roles, and owner of the users.
 For a new account, no records are shown because no additional roles have been created.
 Permissions granted through your current role determine the information shown for this tab.
-To see all the information available on the tab, switch your role to `ACCOUNTADMIN`.

 ![users tab](assets/3UIStory_13.png)